-So far we’ve seen Wanda Maximoff rewrite reality in the heartbreaking WandaVision, Loki getting another chance at life, and even the rise of a new Captain America.
+What’s the best Marvel series?
+In the MCU’s TV corner, we’ve seen Wanda Maximoff rewrite reality in the heart-breaking WandaVision, Loki getting another chance at life, and even the rise of a new Captain America.

-All the Marvel series ranked:
+All the Marvel series ranked, from worst to best:

 - The Falcon and the Winter Soldier

 - What If…?

 - Werewolf by Night

 - The Guardians of the Galaxy Holiday Special